-Please note, however, that institutions may use their own regular-season footballs so long as they are one of the approved Wilson ball models.
+Please note, however, that institutions may use their own regular-season footballs so long as it is one of the approved Wilson ball models.
 Finals sites will be required to use the championship-branded footballs.
+In the rare instance where extra footballs are needed, please contact your championship administrator at the NCAA national office.

-Section 1.6 Rules
+Section 1.7 Rules

-[Reference: Bylaw 18.7 in the NCAA Division II Manual.]
+[Reference: Bylaw 18.6 in the NCAA Division II Manual.]

-Per NCAA Bylaw 17.32, member institutions shall conduct all of their intercollegiate competition in accordance with the playing rules of the Association in all sports for which the NCAA develops playing rules.
+Per NCAA Bylaw 17.33, member institutions shall conduct all of their intercollegiate competition in accordance with the playing rules of the Association in all sports for which the NCAA develops playing rules.
 For those sports in which the Association follows rules that are developed by other governing bodies and modified by the governing sport committee, the adopted playing rules shall be used.
 The governing sport committee will not consider any results for selection purposes that are not played in accordance with NCAA rules, or those rules adopted by an outside organization.